IM-UR-CITY/im-ur-city/index.md

 ## The Vision
 ---------------------------------------

+**Digital Societies as a Service**

+This is a 3 stages vision:

-_Short term:_ Digital Agents as a Service
+_Stage 1:_ Digital Agents as a Service
-_Medium term:_ Digital Cities as a Service
+_Stage 2:_ Digital Cities as a Service
-_Long term:_ Digital States as a Service
+_Stage 3:_ Digital States as a Service

 ## The Mission